Long toss: Bauer heaves ball over CF wall, KC beats Indians

 KANSAS CITY, Mo.
+(AP) — Back in the clubhouse, Trevor Bauer calmly and profusely apologized.
+It was quite the contrast from his emotional outburst earlier in the game.

-(AP) — In a startling scene, Cleveland Indians pitcher Trevor Bauer suddenly heaved the ball from just past the mound over the center field wall while being taken out of the game Sunday in a 9-6 loss to the Kansas City Royals.
+In a startling scene, Bauer suddenly heaved the ball from just past the mound over the center field wall while being taken out of the game Sunday in the Cleveland Indians’ 9-6 loss to the Kansas City Royals.

+“I’m an intense competitor and that fire is what drives me,” Bauer said before answering questions.
+“Today it completely consumed me and took over.
+I just wanted to say I’m sorry for how I behaved.
+It won’t happen again.”

-It was not clear whether Bauer was upset with his performance or that manager Terry Francona was pulling him.
+It was not clear at the time whether Bauer was upset with his performance or that manager Terry Francona was pulling him.
 An All-Star last year, Bauer (9-8) had just allowed a two-run single to Nicky Lopez that gave the Royals a 7-5 lead with one out in the fifth inning.

 When Francona emerged from the dugout, Bauer turned, took a couple steps and fired the ball over the 410-foot mark.